Last updated: 10/6/2020

 - About 6 months after I got married, I sustained a neck injury whilst I was dancing, which wasn’t improving so I had an MRI.
-The MRI revealed that I had a tumour in one of the vertebrae in my neck, so I was put under surveillance with regular MRIs for 2 years in case it started to grow or turn sinister (this was a big shock to me to say the least).
+The MRI revealed that I had a tumor in one of the vertebrae in my neck, so I was put under surveillance with regular MRIs for 2 years in case it started to grow or turn sinister (this was a big shock to me, to say the least).

 - I was unable to plan for a child because if I did, I wouldn’t be able to have the MRI’s, so I was advised to wait

 - I lost both of my grandmothers within a few months of each other, and this was very upsetting for me.
 I felt a huge loss as I was very close to both of them.

 - I was given the all-clear after 2 years of surveillance under the orthopaedic and neurosurgeons (Hooray now maybe I could start planning for a baby?)

 - A few months down the line I started to develop severe lower back and pelvic pain which radiated down to my legs

 - The physiotherapy wasn’t working, so I tried an osteopath, but I was unable to walk properly let alone dance.